anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 It is expected that you complete the preparation work ahead of the class period that it is associated with, however if you aren't able to, I recommend you complete it as soon afterward as you can.

-**All work must be submitted by the end of the last finals period as per College policy.**
+**All work other than the final project must be submitted by the end of the last day of class as per College policy.** (Only the final project is allowed to be submitted during exams according to college policy.)
 All that said: If you're staring down a deadline that you know you can't meet, or if you've fallen behind, **get in touch with me immediately and we'll work something out.** While I need to put boundaries in place for my own health and wellness, and for fairness to everyone in the class, I also want to make sure you are progressing in your learning.

 ## How to Succeed in this Class